amplab/training/ampcamp/data-exploration-using-spark.md

    </div>
    </div>

-   This should launch 177 Spark tasks on the Spark cluster.
+   This should launch 2 tasks on the your Spark cluster.
    If you look closely at the terminal, the console log is pretty chatty and tells you the progress of the tasks.

    While it's running, you can open the Spark web console to see the progress.